How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 Two: Search out training, books, courses, videos, blogs, and everything they can get their hands on about how to close sales.”

-“I don’t want to give up on sales, but I tried every persuasion tactic I have read about today.
+“I don’t want to give up on sales, but I tried every persuasion tactic I have read about so far.
 Nothing worked,” Trina stated.

 “Then how do you sell anything at all?” she puzzled.